 Suppliers will be required to forecast a monthly milk supply at the beginning and the mid point of each 12-month period (Season).
-For each 12-month period the supplier is required to provide a forecast of monthly supply volumes for the July to June supply period.
-The forecast volume will be used to calculate the monthly payment of the Flat Milk Incentive.
+For each 12-month period the supplier is required to provide a forecast of monthly supply volumes for the July to June supply period..

 - a.
-In December of each year each supplier has the option to modify this forecast for the back half period January June and this revised forecast will be used to calculate monthly Flat Milk Incentive payments for the remainder of the year. - b.
-It is important that suppliers discuss any changes to their business which may impact on their forecasted milk production as this may change the Flat Milk Incentive payment. - c.
-The Forecast Production Form is attached in Section 8, Schedule 1. - d.
+The Forecast Production Form is attached in Section 8, Schedule 1. - b.
 To assist Kyvalley Dairy Group in planning milk collection and annual milk supply, suppliers are asked to complete and return a Vat Capacity and Milking Information Form.
 The form is attached in Section 8, Schedule 2.